 One could also say that a failure of memory had made it better.
 Borges had improved the sentence by forgetting a superfluous, inconvenient, unrhythmical word.

 I later came to understand that this tendency towards memory lapse, which is anathema to the historian, is often the very tendency that allows the novelist to go wild.
-“The thing that allowed me to write,’” Barry Lopez once remarked, “is that I can never remember anything.”
+“The thing that allowed me to write,” said Barry Lopez, “is that I can never remember anything.”

-I have the feeling that Borges’s mother was still in the bathroom when I finally mustered the audacity to ask if he would contribute to “The March Hare”.
-Without any hesitation, he promised to organise for his translator to send a poem.
+Borges’s mother was still in the bathroom when I mustered the audacity to ask if he would contribute to “The March Hare”.
+Without hesitation, Borges promised to organise for his translator to send a poem.
 I wondered what his thoughts were on being translated.
 He pondered a moment: “I think my work as translated from Spanish into English by Norman Thomas de Giovanni is better than the original.”
-Then paused.
+Then he paused.
 “Norman Thomas de Giovanni thinks so too.”

 By now, it was getting on.
-At last, Borges stood up and called out through the bathroom door to say that we had to go now.
+At last, Borges stood up and called out through the bathroom door to say that we had to go.
 So I never met his mother.

-Outside in the street, he held on to my arm.
-We walked along the footpath, and now and then someone would approach and grab his hand to shake it.
-Once, he halted before some railings.
-Their tops recently had been been painted gold, and he could dimly make out the shapes of fleurs de lys.
+Down in the street, he held on to my arm.
+We walked along the pavement, and now and then someone would approach and grab his hand to shake it.
+Once, he halted before some railings, their ornate tops painted with a fresh coat of gold.
+He could dimly make out the shapes of the fleurs de lys.
 He said he was able to see the colours yellow and orange, otherwise just light and shadow.

-On someone’s advice, I had booked a table at an Italian restaurant that I was told he liked.
+On someone’s advice, I had booked a table at a busy Italian restaurant I was told he liked.
 Borges proceeded to order a plate of spaghetti.
-To my consternation, I watched him raise a fork to his lips _ only for the spaghetti to fall back onto the plate.
-He repeated the motion and the same thing happened.
-After following a third time his empty fork to his mouth, I began to worry that we would never get to the end of the meal.
+To my consternation, I watched him raise a fork to his lips – only for the spaghetti to slither back onto the plate.
+He repeated the motion, and the same thing happened.
+After following his empty fork to his mouth for a third time, I began to worry that we would never get to the end of the meal.
 Just at that moment the waitress bustled up and with brisk familiarity chopped his spaghetti into smaller and smaller and ever smaller pieces.

-I am reminded of that lunch each time I come across his description of Zeno’s paradox about infinity; how like that Sysyphean spaghetti meal, like this lecture, it ought to be impossible for us to reach the end, even of 14 minutes, “because first seven minutes must pass, and before seven, three and a half, and before three and a half, one and three quarters, and so on infinitely to the end, the invisible end, through tenuous labyrinths of time.”
+I was reminded of that lunch when I came across his description of Zeno’s paradox about infinity; how like that Sysyphean spaghetti meal, it ought to be impossible for us to reach the end, even of 14 minutes, “because first seven minutes must pass, and before seven, three and a half, and before three and a half, one and three quarters, and so on infinitely to the end, the invisible end, through tenuous labyrinths of time.”

-I told him how useless I was at riding, always falling off; and that because I had been issued with a British leather saddle I had to rub sorghum whisky on my pulverised backside.
-What held his attention, though, was my description of a terrifying Saturday night I’d experienced in a bar in Hortensia.
-I was eating in a corner when a man in a squat black hat, hearing that I was British and with the injustice of the Falkands rising in his gorge, shambled up to where I sat and, jerking his knife, drunkenly ordered me outside.
+I told him how useless I was at riding, always falling off; and, because I had been issued with a British leather saddle, how I had to rub sorghum whisky on my pulverised backside.
+What held his attention, though, was my description of a terrifying Saturday night I’d experienced in a boliche in Hortensia.
+I was eating in a corner of the bar when a man in a squat black hat, hearing that I was British, and with the injustice of the Falkands rising in his gorge, shambled up to where I sat and, jerking his knife, drunkenly ordered me outside.

 I hasten to add that I did not pick up any knife.
-In stark horror, I stammered “No hablo espanol, no hablo espanol” until, as I recall it, the bar owner grabbed the drunk man’s wrist and packed him through the tethered horses out onto the mud street.
+In stark horror, I stammered “No hablo español, no hablo español” until, as I recall it, the bar-owner grabbed the drunkard’s wrist and packed him through the tethered horses out onto the mud street.
 But even today, across a distance of 35 years, I can summon the vertigo I felt.